Researcher Database

 The 26th East Asian Forum of Nursing Scholars 2023/03

-• A systematic review of interventions to improve immigrant women's mental health [Invited]
+• A systematic review of interventions to improve immigrant women's mental health [Not invited]

 Luo Y, Sato Y, Kagamiyama H, Ebina Y